-VIG vs. VYM
+VIG vs VYM

 VIG vs. VYM: What is the Best Vanguard ETF?

 VIG and VYM are two of the most popular ETFs on the market, with tens of billions of dollars in assets under management (AUM).
-They provide diversification combined with a low expense ratio making them popular for portfolios.
-However, the two funds differ in the number of stocks they own, performance, underlying index, and their yield.
+They provide diversification combined with a low expense ratio, making them popular for portfolios.
+However, the two funds differ in the number of stocks they own, performance, underlying index, and yield.

 Affiliate